*Subject to revalidation

 The course is based in our Adobe certified Digital Design Studio where you work on real, client-based projects throughout the degree.
 By the end of your final year you are fully equipped to hit the ground running as just the kind of graduate the industry is looking for.

 Year 1 gives you a firm grounding in the core principles and techniques of content, communication and design, based around the development of websites, apps, VR, AR, 3D modelling and interactivity.
-You take on three short projects evolving ideas from concept right through to prototype in a short, sharp process that mimics industry standards and gives you the confidence to fulfil a commission.
+Modules include Modelling Principles, World Building and Rendering & Animation, alongside Team & Project experience.

 In Year 2, the industry focus continues with live projects for real clients including 3D modelling, animation, game design, 3D visualisations for architectural and heritage spaces, VR/AR content visuals and production solutions for specific media platforms.